uf-mil/mil/docs/glossary.rst

   Kevbot
     A funny name for the help page in these docs, named so because it was written by Kevin (kev-the-dev) to try to automate helping new programmers

+  node
+    A program running on a robot.
+Usually performs a very specific purpose

+  alarms
+    Global boolean state shared by many nodes, such as :term:`kill` or autonomous

+  kill
+    A global state indicating the the robot cannot move / actuate.
+This is largely a safety feature.
+The robot can usually be killed remotely

+  bag
+    A file which stores a set of ROS messages received over a certain interval.
+    Used to collect data to later play back for testing / debugging

+  Drew Bagnell
+    An external USB harddrive used to store :term:`bag` files.
+    Named after former member and legend Drew Bagnell, now CTO of Aurora Innovation